 3/297 William Street, Northbridge

-Another popular and long-standing Mexican haunt along William St, La Cholita has been slinging terrific tacos, gorgeous guac and succulent sangrias since way back in 2011.
-Their tequila and mezcal offerings are plentiful (like, in the hundreds), so make sure you stock up on plenty tostadas and quesadillas while you imbibe.
+Another popular and long-standing Mexican haunt along William Street, La Cholita has been slinging terrific tacos, gorgeous guac and succulent sangrias since way back in 2011.
+Their tequila and mezcal offerings are plentiful (like, in the hundreds), and they also serve what we reckon is Perth’s tastiest spicy michelada, so make sure you stock up on plenty tostadas and quesadillas while you imbibe.

 279 William Street, Northbridge